 Want to try this challenge for yourself?
 Here are some suggestions:

-- Set the parameters – my rule was to spend one hour in nature every day.
+- Create the challenge – my rule was to spend one hour in nature every day.
 Of course, you can adapt the challenge to reflect your personal abilities and constraints.
 If your schedule is tight, even 20 minutes a day in nature is good for your health.

 - Consult a map – before you start, use a map to pinpoint all the parks, conservation areas and other natural spaces near your home or work.
 Challenge yourself to visit as many of them as possible.